Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 ##### xpub support (since Mar 6th 2019)

+* v.b3 - Apr 2nd
+    * Fixed a bug where unconfirmed balance didn't show up for xpubs
+    * Some optimizations to the address calculation process have been made, now response is generated 2.5-3x times faster
+    * Breaking change: paths for ypub, zpub (and possibly in the future for ltub, etc.) now all start with `https://api.blockchair.com/{chain}/dashboards/xpub/`, i.e. to use ypub functionality you'll need to use `https://api.blockchair.com/{chain}/dashboards/xpub/{ypub}` instead of `https://api.blockchair.com/{chain}/dashboards/ypub/{ypub}`
 * v.b2 - Mar 13th - We're bringing support for ypub and zpub as well (for Bitcoin and Litecoin).
 The endpoints are `https://api.blockchair.com/{chain}/dashboards/ypub/{ypub}` and `https://api.blockchair.com/{chain}/dashboards/zpub/{zpub}` (where `{chain}` is one of these: `bitcoin`, `litecoin`)
 * v.b1 - Mar 6th - There's now support for retrieving info about multiple addresses using xpub keys.
 Use `https://api.blockchair.com/{chain}/dashboards/xpub/{xpub}` (where `{chain}` is one of these: `bitcoin`, `bitcoin-cash`, `litecoin`, `bitcoin-sv`, `dogecoin`, e.g. `https://api.blockchair.com/bitcoin/dashboards/xpub/xpub6CUGRUonZSQ4TWtTMmzXdrXDtypWKiKrhko4egpiMZbpiaQL2jkwSB1icqYh2cfDfVxdx4df189oLKnC5fSwqPfgyP3hooxujYzAu3fDVmz`).
 The response contains following keys:
     * `xpub` - information about group of addresses, including its current balance (`xpub.balance`)